World Rally (video game)

 World Rally is a 1993 racing arcade video game developed by Zigurat Software and published by Gaelco in Spain, Sigma in Japan and Atari Games in North America.
-Themed around rallying, the game pit players with races across various locations under a short time limit to qualify for the next couse.
+Themed around rallying, the game pit players with races across various locations under a short time limit to qualify for the next course.

 World Rally was developed over the course of two years by most of the same team of previous works at Zigurat Software such as Carlos Sainz: World Rally Championship, initially intended to be a racing game about the World Rally Championship featuring Spanish rally driver Carlos Sainz before he changed teams from Toyota to Lancia, prompting the staff drop Sainz' likeness from the project before launch.
 The title proved to be a success for Gaelco, managing to sell 23,000 arcade units in Europe and earning an award from Gamest magazine.
-In 1995, a sequel titled World Rally 2: Twin Racing was released by Gaelco but garnered less success than its predecessor.
+In 1995, a sequel titled World Rally 2: Twin Racing was released by Gaelco, but garnered less success than its predecessor.

 Gameplay

-World Rally is a top-down rally racing game reminiscent of Thrash Rally and Carlos Sainz: World Rally Championship, where players observe from above and race across various countries by participating in a single race under a sixty second time limit.
+World Rally is a top-down rally racing game reminiscent of Thrash Rally and Carlos Sainz: World Rally Championship, where players observe from above and race across various countries by participating in a single race under a sixty-second time limit.
 Every location, composed of three stages each, has its own weather conditions and hazards that change how the car is controlled through the track, as well as shortcuts to gain time advantage.
+Players control a Toyota Celica GT-Four rally car.
 A direction indicator appears during gameplay, allowing players to known about an incoming turn.
 Players move into the next course by completing the race under sixty seconds, but failing to do so results in a game over screen unless players insert more credits into the arcade machine to continue playing.
 A second player can also participate by alternating turns.